arunjalota/arunjalota/README.md

 ### Hi, I’m Arun 👋

 Tech Lead in Toronto with 13+ years shipping mobile, web, and AI-powered products end-to-end.
-Currently leading engineering at [LuvBug Learning](https://luvbuglearning.com) across React Native, Firebase, and our backend services.
-Previously gameplay programmer and team lead at Game and App Studio, shipping 20+ apps and games.

 **What I work in**